 Tommy Dunne, chair of the Liverpool Service Users Reference Forum (SURF) a group made up of people living with dementia and family carers.

 Plans for the future

-The train the trainer programme is being spread nationally and internationally, with organisations in Minnesota, USA; Gloucestershire, Limerick and Scotland now working with National Museums Liverpool to add their own content to the app and deliver training.
-This creates income for the museum to further develop the programme to help the museum continue providing a range of free activities and resources, such as the family carer workshop, memory suitcase loan service, Meet me at the Museum weekly drop-in sessions, and memory walks.
+House of Memories is increasing its reach nationally and internationally, with cultural partners in Gloucestershire, Scotland and Minnesota, USA now working with National Museums Liverpool to add their own content to the app and deliver House of Memories training.
+This creates income for National Museums Liverpool to further develop the programme to help it continue to provide a range of free activities and resources, such as the Family and friends dementia awareness workshop, memory suitcase loan service, Meet me at the Museum weekly drop-in sessions, and memory walks.

-House of Memories is now part of the core business of the museum and in partnership with other museums, universities and health/social care providers the Museum aims to develop the capacity to reach every carer of someone living with dementia.
+House of Memories is National Museums Liverpool’s dementia awareness programme and in partnership with other museums, universities and health and social care providers, House of Memories aims to develop the capacity to reach every carer of someone living with dementia.